The Way of Meditation

 Inner Peace

-I have been meditating for fifteen years and about a year ago I bought a book by Tenzin Wangyal Rinpoche called Awakening the Luminous Mind.
+I have been meditating since the year 2000 and recently I bought a book by Tenzin Wangyal Rinpoche called Awakening the Luminous Mind.
 I have read several other of his books and I’m attracted to his simple way he explains meditation methods along with his academic genius in understanding all facets of Tibetan Buddhism which can be very complex.
 But the instructions in this book blew me away, improved my meditation immediately and gave me direct access to stillness, silence and spaciousness and bringing a profound sense of inner peace and freedom.
 I would like to share his method with you now.

 Meditation can be said to access a timeless state, in that sense it takes no time at all to discover the hidden treasure within.
 Some methods need time to develop and are causal.
 Which means the meditation methods are causes for virtues, concentration and wisdom which are all extremely valuable things to cultivate and nurture in your life.
 However there are methods within Tibetan Buddhism in particular which are called ‘pointing out instructions’ which point directly to something within you that is already present, complete and waiting to be discovered.
 As Tenzin Wangyal has said: